benlue/coServ/README.md

 # coServ

 ## Why coServ
 Offering smooth user experiences is becoming the norm of web applications.
 However, it's not a simple task.
 Many platforms have been developed for the quest.
-Unfortunately, most platforms present more problems than solving them.
+Unfortunately, most platforms seem to present more problems than solving them.

 With the arrival of HTML5, CSS3 and ES5/ES6, developers actually have enough facilities to tackle the problems.
 All we need is just a neat and clean platform to fully utilize those essential technologies.
 So here comes **coServ**, with the following amazing features:

 + **HTML refactoring** &amp; reuse

 + **Transparent CSS encapsulation**.
-It's automatic and you don't have to do anything to make that happens.
+It's automatic and you don't have to do anything to make that happen.

 + Regardless it's backend or front-end, use one single language (Javascript) to do them all.

-+ HTML, CSS and JS can all be formulated as templates, and you have the full power of Javascript to work with templates rather than just having access to a very limited subset of JS.
++ HTML, CSS and JS can all be formulated as templates, and you have the full power of Javascript to work with templates rather than just a very limited subset.

 + Support a very powerful CSS preprocessor called JASS.

-In the end, you may find there is really only one thing that matters: you can focus on coding and have fun.
-Why spending numerous hours to learn and harness a platform just to get things going?
+In the end, you may find there is really just one thing that matters: be able to focus on coding and have fun.
+So why spending numerous hours to learn to harness a platform just to get things going?
+Be simple and be coServ!

 ## Get started